hazemanwer2000/knowledge-base/vault-base/Topics/Languages/Deutsch/Deutsch-Grammar.md

 * its **Perfect Tense** consists of either *sein* or *haben*, and the **Past Participle** of the Verb.
 * its **Past-Perfect Tense** consists of the Past Tense of either *sein* or *haben*, and the **Past Participle** of the Verb.
 * its **Future Tense** consists of the Present Tense of *werden*, and the **Infinitive Form** of the Verb.
+* Its **Future-Perfect Tense** consists of the Present Tense of werden, and the Infinitive Form of the Verb and either *sein* or *haben*, respectively.

 *Z. bsp. spielen*.
 * Perfect Tense